 Requesting a street tree pruning

-Residents of Kingston council are allowed to request a street tree, if you are living in a strip where there are no trees or need for addition.
+Residents of Kingston council are allowed to request for a street tree in case you are living in a strip where there are no trees or need for addition.
 The council will review your application or request and respond.
 If the tree request is approved, then the planting will be done on its annual plantings which happen in May and June.